g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 concat :: forall i m o.
 SF i m -> SF m o -> SF i o
 ```

-concatenate two signal functions into one
+This concatenate two signal functions into one.
+This is a pseudo-constructor which is also bound to the `>>>>` operator.

 ### fuselr